Zamiell/stardew-valley/Min-Max_Guide.md

 In some challenge runs, getting to Ginger Island in winter is fine, since you are busy with other activities all throughout Fall.
 However, in other challenge runs, it might be beneficial to invest time into getting there earlier than that (e.g. a min-max run only concerned with maximizing gold earned in which it is explicitly against the rules to use the Joja path).

-Even with our recommended restrictions, it is possible to complete the Community Center by Fall 16, which gets you to the island 13 days faster.
+Even with our recommended restrictions, it is possible to complete the Community Center by Fall 14, which gets you to the island 14 days faster (the boat will be unlocked on Fall 16 but will be delayed by a day because of the Stardew Valley Fair).

 The 3 items needed are the [Snow Yam](https://stardewcommunitywiki.com/Snow_Yam), [Crocus](https://stardewcommunitywiki.com/Crocus), and the [Nautilus Shell](https://stardewcommunitywiki.com/Nautilus_Shell).

 For the Snow Yam and the Crocus:
-- Complete the Greenhouse by Fall 10 (by planting a Pumpkin with Deluxe Speed-Gro on Fall 1).
+- Complete the Greenhouse by Fall 9 (by planting a Pumpkin with Deluxe Speed-Gro on Fall 1).
 - Put [Winter Roots](https://stardewcommunitywiki.com/Winter_Root) in a [Seed Maker](https://stardewcommunitywiki.com/Seed_Maker) to get [Winter Seeds](https://stardewcommunitywiki.com/Winter_Seeds).
 (Winter Roots drop from blue slimes on levels 41-79 of the Mines.)
+ - Alternatively if you have spare Spring Seeds you can trade 2 to the Desert Trader for Winter Seeds on Saturdays.
-- Plant the Winter Seeds in the Greenhouse on Fall 11.
+- Plant the Winter Seeds in the Greenhouse on Fall 10.

 For the Nautilus Shell:
 - You can get randomly them from the Traveling Cart.
 If you check the Traveling Cart every day from Spring 5 onwards, you are likely to find one in the first year.